keystonejs/keystone/docs/guides/hooks.md

 ### Hook type

-A hooks _type_ is defined by where it is attached.
+A hook _type_ is defined by where it is attached.
 Keystone recognises three _types_ of hook:

 - [Field Type hooks](/docs/api/hooks.md#field-type-hooks) -